dakusui/cmd/README.md

 # cmd

-A library for Java 8 to run a shell command using a stream easily on Unix platforms.
+A library for Java 8 to run a shell command using a to easily on Unix platforms.

 Creating a program that executes a shell command from Java is a tedious task but there are a lot of pitfalls.